 The Long Maji Maji Rebellion

 In 2004, researchers in the dense forests of Walikale territory in North Kivu, eastern Congo, encountered fighters from a militia calling itself Mai-Mai Simba.
-These armed men claimed their movement traced its lineage directly to the Simba rebellion of 1964, which itself drew on practices from the Maji Maji uprising against German colonialism in 1905.
-Indeed, the term “Mai-Mai” (or “Mayi-Mayi”) itself reflects the Congolese pronunciation and spelling of the Swahili phrase “Maji-Maji,” maji meaning “water.”
+These armed men claimed their movement traced its lineage directly to the Simba rebellion of 1964, led by the followers of Patrice Lumumba against the regime ushered in by the neocolonialist coup in the Congo.
+The Simbas themselves drew on practices from the Maji Maji uprising against German colonialism in 1905.
+Indeed, the term "Mai-Mai" (or "Mayi-Mayi") itself reflects the Congolese pronunciation and spelling of the Swahili phrase "Maji-Maji," maji meaning "water."

-Each regime that has confronted the Long Maji Maji—colonial, anti-colonial nationalist, neocolonial, and extra-colonial humanitarian—has seen only primitive superstition, an obstacle to modernization, or an armed problem requiring pacification.
-This presistent misrecognition has helped ensure its repeated re-emergence.
+I am going to attempt to trace that theme across 120 years, in its confrontation with four regimes of modernizing power—German colonialism, African nationalism, neocolonial clientism, and extra-colonial humanitarianism and developmentalism.
+Each regime that has confronted the Long Maji Maji has seen only primitive superstition, an obstacle to modernization, or an armed problem requiring pacification.
+This persistent misrecognition has helped ensure its repeated re-emergence.
 But to understand what is at stake, we must first understand what the formation emerges in response to.

 The Warren: Three Scrambles for Africa

-The history of Empire’s engagement with the African continent falls into three overlapping phases—what I call the three Scrambles—each building on the infrastructure of the last, each producing the conditions that activate the next wave of resistance.
+The history of racial capitalism's engagement with the African continent falls into three overlapping phases—what I call the three Scrambles—each building on the infrastructure of the last, each producing the conditions that activate the next wave of resistance.

 The First Scramble for Africa, "The Slave Trade," was the proto-colonial competition to convert Africa into what Karl Marx called "a warren for the commercial hunting of black-skins": to kidnap and export enslaved Africans to the New World.

 According to the more maximalist UNESCO estimates, between twenty-five and thirty million of these ambulant suns were kidnapped, deported, and subjected to slavery and social death across four centuries.
-When you account for those killed during and in long the destructive wake of slave raids, in holding camps, on death marches to coastal ports, and during the Middle Passage, the total number of lives extracted from the continent may be one hundred million.
+When you account for those killed during and in the long destructive wake of slave raids, in holding camps, on death marches to coastal ports, and during the Middle Passage, the total number of lives lost on the continent may be reckoned at one hundred million.

-And this is to say nothing of those who remained on the continent, surviving and suffering half-lives in the wake of those apocalyptic disappearances and mass premature deaths.
+And this is to say nothing of those who remained on the continent, surviving half-lives in the wake of those apocalyptic disappearances.
 These were not merely the destruction of peoples.
 They were the rending of social fabric: trade routes severed, governance systems shattered, architectures of knowledge and relation razed.
 Whole civilizations did not vanish; they were hollowed out, left standing but emptied of the kinship, continuity, and collective capacity that had made them what they were.

 The Second Scramble for Africa, "The Land Grabs," began in the wake of the "non-event of emancipation" and the closing of the frontiers of the New World.
 It marked the full-blown colonial campaign to conquer, exploit, and dominate the African continent through extreme violence.

 The speed of this conquest is often treated as evidence of African weakness.
-But it was actually evidence of the First Scramble’s success.
+But it was evidence of the First Scramble's success.
 Four centuries of the warren had already done the work: governance systems shattered, trade networks redirected toward the coast, societies militarized against one another, populations depleted by a hundred million lives extracted or destroyed.
-The drilling apparatus built to feed the New World’s furnaces had left the continent structurally hollowed.
 Europeans did not conquer a healthy body but a patient they had spent centuries bleeding.

-The intermediaries the First Scramble had empowered—the local rulers coerced or co-opted into supplying the trade—were now overthrown by the same Europeans who had empowered and enriched them.
+The intermediaries the First Scramble had empowered—local rulers coerced or co-opted into supplying the trade—were now overthrown by the same Europeans who had enriched them.
 Having served their purpose as franchise managers of the warren, they were discarded.
-Europeans declared themselves the continent’s new “enlightened” governors.
+Europeans declared themselves the continent's new "enlightened" governors.

-The political economist Issa Shivji describes the economy these regimes installed as “typically disarticulated, almost tailor-made, for exploitation by colonial capital, linked to the metropolitan trade and capital circuits.”
+The political economist Issa Shivji describes the economy these regimes installed as "typically disarticulated, almost tailor-made, for exploitation by colonial capital."
 Extractive industries predominated.
-Plantation agriculture existed alongside subsistence peasant cultivation, yes, but both the plantation and the subsistence plot concentrated on one or two crops for export according to the needs of the metropolitan economy.
-Entrepreneurship and skilled labor were deliberately suppressed.
-The urban and the rural became “literally two countries within one: one was alien, modern, a metropolitan transplant barred to the native—while the other was stagnant and frozen in so-called tradition or custom.
-Neither the modern nor the traditional were organically so.
-Both were colonial constructs.”
+The urban and the rural became two countries within one: one alien, modern, barred to the native—while the other was frozen in so-called tradition.
+Neither was organically so.
+Both were colonial constructs.
 This was not dysfunction.
-It was the economic logic of the Second Scramble: production organized to answer the accumulation needs of the center, not the survival needs of the periphery.
+It was production organized to answer the accumulation needs of the center, not the survival needs of the periphery.

-The Third Scramble for Africa, “The Debt Trap & Resource Curse,” is the ongoing neo-colonial and extra-colonial campaign to underdevelop and overburden postcolonial African states.
-Through extractive mechanisms such as debt repayments, natural resource exploitation, skilled labor migration, and political subservience to global economic blocs, neo-colonial powers maintain the continent’s subjugation.
+The Third Scramble for Africa, "The Debt Trap & Resource Curse," is the ongoing neo-colonial and extra-colonial campaign to underdevelop and overburden postcolonial African states through debt repayments, natural resource exploitation, skilled labor migration, and political subservience to global economic blocs.

-Again, the continuity matters.
+The continuity matters.
 The First Scramble hollowed the continent to fuel Empire.
 The Second walked into the hollowed body and installed direct rule.
-The Third inherits everything the first two built and broke: borders drawn to divide ethnic communities and fuel hostilities, economies structured around single export commodities chosen by colonial administrators, education systems designed to produce clerks and intermediaries rather than sovereign thinkers, governance institutions modeled on the colonial state and handed over at independence with the instructions still written in the colonizer’s language.
-What the world calls African dysfunction—the coups, the corruption, the debt, the brain drain, the collapsing infrastructure—is not a failure to develop.
+The Third inherits everything the first two built and broke: borders drawn to divide ethnic communities, economies structured around single export commodities, education systems designed to produce clerks rather than sovereign thinkers, governance institutions modeled on the colonial state and handed over with the instructions still written in the colonizer's language.
+What the world calls African dysfunction is not a failure to develop.
 It is the warren still functioning.
-The drilling apparatus was never properly dismantled.
-It was inherited: the corrupt government administrators of the postcolonial territorial nation are the direct descendants of the corrupt European administrators of the colony.

 The Third Scramble recalls the dynamics of the First.
-Instead of imposing direct rule, neo-colonial and extra-colonial enterprises bribe, corrupt, and terrorize postcolonial elites into sabotaging their nations’ futures.
-These elites—warlords or technocrats depending on the costume—function as agents of systemic underdevelopment, reminiscent of early modern African rulers coerced into selling their most vulnerable subjects and neighbors into chattel slavery.
+Instead of imposing direct rule, neo-colonial enterprises bribe, corrupt, and terrorize postcolonial elites into sabotaging their nations' futures.
+These elites function as agents of systemic underdevelopment, reminiscent of early modern African rulers coerced into selling their most vulnerable subjects into chattel slavery.
 The mechanism is uncannily similar: identify local actors, bind them to external interests, let them administer the extraction so the extractors can claim clean hands.

 This is what the Long Maji Maji resists.
-Not a single regime but an apparatus that reconfigures across centuries—an apparatus whose economic logic, as Shivji demonstrates, structurally ensures that the periphery generates surplus it can never accumulate, serves needs it can never meet, and depends on institutions that can never protect it.
+Not a single regime but an apparatus that reconfigures across centuries—an apparatus whose economic logic structurally ensures that the periphery generates surplus it can never accumulate, serves needs it can never meet, and depends on institutions that can never protect.
 The Long Maji Maji formation resists through means that every version of that apparatus has declared illegitimate—not because those means are ineffective, but because recognizing their legitimacy would undermine the foundational claim that sovereignty must flow through centralized institutions the apparatus controls.

 The Long Maji Maji

 The Germans hanged Kinjikitile, but the practice had already proliferated through dispersed specialists called hongo who prepared maji across multiple ethnic groups.
 Scorched earth tactics eventually crushed the rebellion—burning villages, destroying crops, producing famine that killed as many as 300,000 people.
-But the constellation of practices Kinjikitile activated had proven its capacity: disparate marginalized populations converted into organized fighting force through cosmological alignment rather than bureaucratic control, through dispersed ritual networks rather than centralized command.
+But the constellation of practices Kinjikitile activated had proven its capacity: disparate marginalized populations converted into organized fighting force through cosmological alignment rather than bureaucratic control.
 The Germans won militarily but encountered something they could not fully suppress.
-After the defeat, the symbolic repertoire was taken up by prophetic figures leading purification movements—maintaining the grammar while redirecting it from anti-colonial warfare to internal transformation.
+After the defeat, the symbolic repertoire was taken up by prophetic figures leading purification movements—maintaining the grammar while redirecting it from warfare to internal transformation.
 The practice-knowledge survived in communities across the region, available for transmission when crisis would demand it again.

 When Tanzania achieved independence in 1961, Nyerere encountered Maji Maji as powerful but dangerous inheritance.
 The rebellion offered exactly the narrative nationalist historiography required: unified resistance by diverse peoples against foreign oppression.
 But its actual character—dispersed ritual networks, cosmological authorization exceeding political ideology, legitimacy derived from demonstrated capacity rather than institutional frameworks—threatened the centralized state Nyerere was building.